strongloop-archive/strong-gateway-demo/README.md

 ## Run

 We suggest you start at [part 1 of the tutorial](notes-app-plain) and then move onto [part 2 of the tutorial](notes-app-gateway).
-If you are not interested in the tutorials, feel free to skip directly to the [`oauth-playground` example](oauth-playground).
+Feel free to skip directly to the [`oauth-playground` example](oauth-playground) if you do not want to go through the tutorials.

 - [Tutorial part 1 - `notes-app-plain`](notes-app-plain)
 - [Tutorial part 2  - `notes-app-gateway`](notes-app-gateway)